JOmarLara/mlp-web-app/README.md

 ## **Features**

-- **Interactive Training**: Users can train the model in real time in their web browser.
+- **Interactive Training**: Users can train the model in real-time in their web browser.
 - **Real-Time Predictions**: Test the trained model by providing inputs to observe the XOR output.
 - **Browser-Based Framework**: No installation required; the app runs natively in any modern browser.
 - **Clean User Interface**: Designed with HTML and CSS for usability and aesthetics.